vchemerev/PowerCLI-Exporting-VMs-by-Folders-to-csv/README.md

-**This script exports list of VMs with a full path from vcenter As a result csv file will contain the next information
+**This script exports a list of VMs with a full path from vcenter**

-**